 Harsher in Hindsight/"Funny Aneurysm" Moment: During Phil's look at the Make My Video games, he exhibits some genuine hate on Kriss Kross and wonders not only how they managed to get popular but also what they ever amounted to after the duo split up.
 Chris Kelley was recently found dead of a drug overdose on May 1st, 2013.

-Irony: For someone who calls himself "The King of Hate", he has a low tolerance level for people who hate on him in return.
+Irony: For someone who calls himself "The King of Hate", he has a rather low tolerance level for people who hate on him in return.

 Love It or Hate It: He has a devoted fandom and an incredibly large hatedom, but the middle ground is nearly non-existent.